 Monday: Figs and Coins

-Everyone eats a fig cookie.
+Everyone eats a fig cookie (or fig jam on a cracker).

-Everyone throws coins to the floor.
+Everyone throws coins over their shoulder.

 Tuesday: Olives and Oil